rrabbi8/pegsol/README.md

 This is a AI solver for Peg Solitaire.

 The Peg Solitaire game
-As explained in the [wikipedia entry] (https://en.wikipedia.org/wiki/Peg_solitaire#Play).
+As explained in the [wikipedia entry](https://en.wikipedia.org/wiki/Peg_solitaire#Play).
 The player can move a peg jumping on top of another adjacent peg, if there is a free adjacent cell to land.
 There are 4 valid jumps: Left, Right, Up and Down.

 The objective is to clean the board until there is only 1 peg left.
 Some variants require that the last